a-krum-of-bread-learns/fightvainia/README.md

 - the ablity to set a hit sound per attack
 - speical cancels system
 - combo attack / target combo system
 - fully suported motions dash left and right 3 input qaurter circle motions 2 for each of the directions up down left right for a total of 8 but you may add any your self see the move list video and edit move list to do so
+- protection against hiting the same target more than once (porjectiles do not hit boxes do)
+- protection from hitting self

 TODO